 Other systems use an external power supply that can be used with any region’s version of the console since everything’s in the cable itself.
 The Nintendo 64 is one of these systems, and I’ve been using the same power brick on my PAL and US N64 consoles with great results.
 According to my research, the GameCube also uses a universal power brick, but I haven’t needed to worry about that since I only have a PAL GameCube anyway.

 Finally, there are the consoles using an internal power supply with a standard cord you see on many electronics, the one with the connector shaped like an 8 (or an 8 whose other half is rectangular).
-This cord doesn’t convert the voltage in any way, so FOR THE LOVE OF BAHAMUT, NEVER CONNECT A GENERIC EUROPEAN POWER CABLE TO AN NTSC SYSTEM EVEN IF IT FITS IN THE SOCKET, YOU WILL WRECK YOUR CONSOLE AND POSSIBLY YOURSELF.
+This cord doesn’t convert the voltage in any way, so NEVER CONNECT A GENERIC EUROPEAN POWER CABLE TO AN NTSC SYSTEM EVEN IF IT FITS IN THE SOCKET, YOU WILL WRECK YOUR CONSOLE AND POSSIBLY YOURSELF.

-For these systems (original fat PlayStation, PS2, Saturn, Dreamcast, Xbox, 3DO, possibly others), you need a way to convert the voltage into something you can use, and in order to do that you need a step-down transformer.
+For these systems (original fat PlayStation, PS2, Saturn, Dreamcast, Xbox, 3DO, possibly others I don’t have on hand), you need a way to convert the voltage into something you can use, and in order to do that you need a step-down transformer.
 You can buy these hefty bricks at your local electronics store for about €25, and they’ll do the trick nicely.
 Just remember to connect them directly to the mains, extension cords might work but I wouldn’t risk it.

 Naturally, you’re also going to need a TV that supports 60 Hz, or you won’t be playing a whole lot of 60 Hz games.
-Any modern HDTV with RGB-SCART and component inputs should work, although keep in mind these don’t handle 240p correctly.
-If you’re going to play a lot of 8-bit, 16-bit and 32-bit games on an HDTV, I highly recommend the XRGB-mini Framemeister or the Open Source Scan Converter as an upscaling solution.
+Any modern HDTV with RGB-SCART and component inputs should work, although keep in mind these don’t handle 240p correctly if they support it at all.
+If you’re going to play a lot of 8-bit, 16-bit and 32-bit games on an HDTV, I would highly recommend the XRGB-mini Framemeister or the Open Source Scan Converter (the current preferred option for most retro game folks, although I personally have no experience with it) as an upscaling solution.
+If you’re in the NTSC region, connecting a 50 Hz system to a display that only supports 60 Hz can be troublesome, but if all else fails you can use the Framemeister or OSSC to convert the signal to something the screen can use.

-If you’re shopping for CRTs, just about anything that says “50/60Hz” somewhere on the back will do the job and most likely has all the inputs you want, including S-video (which is long gone from TVs by now) for your NTSC Nintendo 64.
-Brand-wise, a Sony Trinitron is probably what you’re looking for, although be warned that those weigh approximately a metric ton and may require a forklift or a team of Olympic weightlifters to transport.
+If you’re shopping for CRTs, just about anything that says “50/60Hz” somewhere on the back should do the job and most likely has all the inputs you want, including S-video which is long gone from TVs by now.
+Brand-wise, a Sony Trinitron is probably what you’re looking for because they are some of the highest quality CRTs out there, although be warned that those weigh approximately a metric ton and may require a forklift or a team of Olympic weightlifters to transport.

-You may want to avoid widescreen CRTs, because those big bastards are quite heavy as well and tend to have problems with screen geometry, but if you can find a decent one and have the means to move it… well, why the hell not.
-That said, you really should avoid Panasonic Quintrix sets, because those (at least mine) have some sort of a weird auto-adjusting feature for the geometry.
-It looks awful and, more importantly, can’t be disabled.
+You may want to avoid widescreen CRTs, because those big bastards are quite heavy as well and tend to have problems with screen geometry, but if you can find a decent (and/or free) one and have the means to move it… well, why the hell not.

 There are also professional video CRT monitors (PVM/BVM) and many of them feature RGB and component support, although these screens require their own sets of cables and can be expensive and difficult to track down.
 In return, they offer the best picture quality you’re going to get from a CRT screen.
 Basically, if you manage to grab one of these things, I’m very jealous and you clearly don’t need my help because you know what you’re doing.